Asian shares falter as U.S. readies China tariffs, euro at two-week low on ECB

 The common currency shed 1.9 percent to the dollar after the rate comments, in its sharpest daily fall in almost two years since Brexit vote shock in 2016.

-The dollar index against a basket of six major peers gained about 0.2 percent to 94.996, its highest level in 2-1/2-weeks, after rallying more than 1 percent the previous day.
+The dollar index against a basket of six major peers rose 0.3 percent to 95.111, its highest level since November, after rallying more than 1 percent the previous day.

 The 10-year German bund yield also fell to 0.424 percent from around 0.50 percent before the ECB statement.